TTTaevas/Website-Finder/README.md

 ## ARGUMENTS

-JAVASCRIPT CURRENTLY DOESN'T HANDLE ARGUMENTS

-No matter which script, if you wish to use arguments, you are required to use the command line in order to launch the script with arguments.
+Unless you're using the Javascript script, if you wish to use arguments, you are required to use the command line in order to launch the script with arguments.

 - "-t" defines the number of URLs the script will go through.
 - "-d" defines all the top-level domains the URLs will use, separated only by a ",".